TAP-GGC/LegoLogic/README.md

 1. <b>TAP Expo</b>, October 8, 2024, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
 2. <b>Class Workshops</b>, October 21-24, 2024, Georgia Gwinnett College: to promote the IT field to non-IT students.

-## :mag_right: Similar Projects

-<i>Use this section to link to a project done in the TAP program that is related in some way to your own.
-This can be a sister project done during your TAP semester or a TAP project done in the past.
-Example: </i>

-If you're interested in more workshops that utilize Scratch, check out [Space Mechanic](https://github.com/TAP-GGC/NinjaTurtles)!

 ## :computer: Technology

 <!-- be sure to use the alt text feature in case anybody viewing your repo is using  screen reader! you want your workshop to be as accessible as possible -->